andred22/AirbnbDashboard/README.md

-# airbnbdashboard
+# Airbnb Looker Studio Dashboard
-Airbnb Looker Studio Dashboard
+This is a simple project meant to display my